 - Title fees

-If you’re moving to South Carolina from out of state, don’t forget to factor in relocation expenses.
+If you’re moving to SC from out of state, don’t forget to factor in relocation expenses.

 Find a House

-If you’re already living in South Carolina, you might start by visiting the city you’d like to move to.
-Admittedly, this is the least efficient method of finding a home, but it will give you the best “feel” for the houses you see and their surroundings.
+If you’re already living in SC, you might start by visiting the city you’d like to move to.
+Admittedly, this is the least efficient method of finding a home, but it will give you the best “feel” for the houses you see, as well as their surroundings.
 That’s something you can’t get from a website.

 Get a Realtor

-Don’t feel like you have to do all this on your own.
+Don’t feel like you must do all this on your own.
 You don’t have to have any homes picked out before you contact a real estate agent.
-A licensed realtor can help you refine your search, and even direct you to properties that might not yet be listed.
+A licensed Realtor can help you refine your search, and even direct you to properties that might not yet be listed.